 It is strongly encouraged for you to follow up with your professor via email after your meeting to outline and summarize your discussed plan for accommodations, including communication expectations.
 This is beneficial because…

-There is written record of your VISA handover and meeting
+- There is written record of your Accommodation Letter handover and meeting

 Continue communication throughout the semester to notify your professor of needed accommodations.

-Faculty are responsible for maintaining confidentiality and for facilitating accommodations or adjustments outlined on the VISA/VISTA.
-The VISA/VISTA is a confidential document and should only be shared with need-to-know individuals who are part of the VISA/VISTA implementation process.
-If discussing student accommodations/adjustments with others is necessary, keep students' identities confidential as often as possible.
+Faculty are responsible for maintaining confidentiality and for facilitating accommodations outlined on the Accommodation Letter.
+The Accommodation Letter is a confidential document and should only be shared with need-to-know individuals who are part of the accommodations implementation process.
+If discussing student accommodations with others is necessary, keep students' identities confidential as often as possible.
 Students' disability statuses must also be kept confidential from other students in the class.
-RCPD Ability Access Specialists and our Student Accommodations pages are resources for understanding how VISA/VISTAs are implemented.

 - Assist students in finding a time to meet with you 1-on-1, especially if your scheduled office hours conflict with students’ other courses.
 Be open to meeting with students even if you don’t feel it is necessary.
 Many students value this time to learn about your course and expectations.

 - Listen closely to students’ requests and assist students in planning for your course.
-Carefully review each student’s VISA as accommodations are individualized.
+Carefully review each student’s Accommodation Letter as accommodations are individualized.

 - Outline your course with each student to ensure mutual understanding of policies, communication expectations, and what is needed to ensure accommodations can be smoothly and effectively implemented.

-- Contact a student’s RCPD Ability Access Specialist with questions or at the first sign of concern regarding use of accommodations.
+- Contact a student’s RCPD Access Specialist listed on the Accommodation Letter with questions or at the first sign of concern regarding use of accommodations.

-The VISA Addendum is primarily used for students who need accommodations in clinical rotations and field placement settings.
-Since the clinical/practical experiences are not classroom based, their accommodations don’t generally fit well on the VISA form.
-The addendum lists each accommodation and a determination based upon conversations with both the student and program faculty.
-A determination can come back as “granted,” “granted as modified,” or “denied.”
-Under each determination, there will be an explanation for how RCPD reached its determination for the accommodation.
+The Accommodation Letter Addendum is primarily used for students who need accommodations in clinical rotations and field placement settings.
+Since the clinical/practical experiences are not classroom based, their accommodations don’t generally fit well on the Accommodation Letter form.
 This process is highly interactive and individualized, so advance planning is important.
-Students will continue to use their VISA form for any classroom based accommodations.
+Students will continue to use their Accommodation Letter form for any classroom based accommodations.

 What is a Reasonable Accommodation?